markjnkim/es_mod/01-html/content/step-3-hero.md

 * We used a `form` element to create our sign-up form that allows user interaction with the visitor and our website.
 * We then used `input` elements to define the type of answer that is allowed to control user input.
-* We used **CSS Class Selectors** to target specific HTML elements to apply styles when using the global type selectors was not selective enough.
-This enables style to a single elements or a group of elements that need the same styles.
+* We used **CSS Class Selectors** to target specific HTML elements to apply styles when using the global element selectors was not selective enough.
+This enables style to a single element or a group of elements that need the same styles.
 * We used the **display** property for block-level or inline-level values to control the document flow and decide how elements would sit in a row or in a column.
 * We used **relative** and **absolute** positioning to layout HTML elements in the document or in a container depending on the element's location.
 This provided a mechanism that allowed precise placement in relation to either the parent or to the document.
 * We used Chrome's ***DevTools** to make temporary changes to our view in the browser by selecting an element of interest and then changing our CSS and/or HTML in the DevTools window by changing the CSS rules or markup.
 We will get well acquainted with its various tools as the course progresses.